milanbargiel/abweichungenausderzeit/README.md

 There is just one size of videos.

 #### Caption
-A caption can belong to a quote, a image or a video.
+A caption can belong to a quote, an image or a video.

 A caption can either be a link to a reference:
 ```